fieldtrip/website/reference/ft_componentanalysis.md

- Instead of specifying a component analysis method, you can also specify a previously computed unmixing matrix, which will be used to estimate the component time courses in this data.
+ Instead of specifying a component analysis method, you can also specify a previously computed unmixing matrix, which will be used to estimate the component timecourses in this data.
 This requires cfg.unmixing     = NxN unmixing matrix cfg.topolabel    = Nx1 cell-array with the channel labels